Are planes so polluting?

 The distance Paris New York is 5850 km approximately 5850 * 2 = 11700 km for a round trip.

-What current mainstream car is capable of such low consumption?
+Which current consumer car is capable of such low consumption?
 None without hesitation!

-And yet the article still pushes a little nail:
+And yet the article pushes the nail a little further:

 "An airplane traveler emits approximately 140 grams of CO2 per kilometer, compared to 100g / km for a motorist."

 Here then ?
-Assuming that the driver is alone in his vehicle and in the same opposite way, a gasoline car emitting 100 g CO2 / km will consume 100 * 100 / 2.3 = 4.3 L / 100 ...
-Very little gasoline vehicle are capable of a Such consumption ..
-I do not speak obviously of urban traffic!
-The reality is rather close to double ...
+Assuming that the motorist is alone in his vehicle and using the same reverse approach, a petrol car emitting 100 g of CO2 / km will consume 100 * 100 / 2.3 = 4.3 L / 100… Very few petrol vehicles are capable of such consumption..I'm not obviously talking about urban traffic!
+The reality is rather close to double…

-Another reasoning would be that the plane consumes 40% more than the car, or conversely that the car consumes 28% less than the plane ...
+Another reasoning would say that the plane consumes 40% more than the car, or conversely that the car consumes 28% less than the plane…

-Again: What current car is capable of such consumption?
-None (bis)!
+Again: Which current car is capable of such consumption?
+None (twice)!

-Note: The average filling rate of European cars is between 1.2 and 1.6 person / car, a calculation correction is possible thanks to these figures to obtain the rejections or average consumption for cars in g of CO2 per km.passager or L / 100km.passager.
-In any case, and according to the initial figure of 1 tonne of CO2 for a round trip Paris / New York, the plane remains less consumer than the cars.
+Note: The filling rate average of European cars is between 1.2 and 1.6 person / car, a correction of the calculations is therefore possible thanks to these figures to obtain the emissions or the average consumption for cars in g of CO2 per km.passenger or L / 100km.passager .
+In all cases, and according to the initial figure of 1 tonne of CO2 for a round trip Paris / New-York, the plane remains less consumer than cars.

-Here I stop to say that it seems to me that the figures announced in this article are either erroned or that air transport, mass long distance, is less polluting than road transport ...Yet the authors of the article have not really stated that.
+Here I stop to say that it seems to me that the figures announced in this article are either false or that air transport, mass over long distances, is less polluting than road transport…Yet the authors of the article did not really state that.